George Yumnam

 Teaching & Mentoring

 As a postdoctoral researcher, I typically join projects once a concrete materials or scattering question is on the table.
-I am not currently hiring students directly, but I am very happy to co-advise, mentor on neutron and X-ray scattering experiments, and collaborate on joint proposals or data-driven projects.
+I am not currently hiring students directly, but I am very happy to co-advise, mentor on neutron and X-ray scattering experiments, and collaborate on joint proposals.
+I follow a bottom-up approach in teaching physics at the college and graduate level.

 Co-advised Students